 They were tough to skate psychologically, who found it easy off the bat?

-Vaughan has got some good shit, in fact I found some the other day.
-The thing with the Vaughan stuff, it’s not my favourite stuff I filmed there because I had my camera stolen and got a VX2 and I thought the lens would be the same as the VX1 and it’s not so to me it doesn’t look good but he filmed some good shit.
+Vaughan has got some good shit, I found some the other day.
+It’s not my favourite stuff I filmed there because I had my camera stolen and got a VX2.
+I thought the lens would be the same as the VX1, and it’s not, so to me it doesn’t look good.
+But he filmed some good shit.

 There was one trick I always wanted to get and I don’t think I got it because he changes the line.
-He used to do nollie to frontside board on the bench.
-It kind of sounds shit but when you see him do it it’s sick.
+He used to do nollie to frontside board.
+It kind of sounds shit but when you see him do it, it’s sick.
 I’ll post the footage at some stage, I really wanted to film that in a line.
-He ended up doing a nollie nose grind or a nollie front nose instead, it’s gnarly to do that there.
+He ended up doing a nollie nosegrind or a nollie front nose instead.

 Vaughan had gnarly nollie shit.
-He did nollie inward heelflip to front nose too, again sounds kind of stinking but he did it good.
-Even though it’s a weird Canadian trick or skatepark trick I really wanted to get that nollie front board.
-On a high bench with a hollow underside that’s pretty sick.
+He did nollie inward heelflip to front nose too.
+Again sounds kind of stinking but he did it good.
+Even though it’s a weird “Canadian trick” or skatepark trick, I really wanted to get that nollie front board.
+On a high bench with a hollow underside, that’s pretty sick.
 Jensen too, I feel like we stopped Jensen filming there at one stage.
-We were like no mate you’ve had enough
+We were like, “No mate, you’ve had enough.”

 Can you recount a good Massey memory from there?
 Bigspin front nose?